lucshi/test/README.md

 ```

 **Library extension reference**<br/>
-Currently we provide an example of sensor, the header file ```lib/app-libs/extension/sensor/sensor.h```, the API set is listed as below:
+It is reference code of library extension for board vendors.
+Currently we provide an example of extending library to support sensors.
+The header file ```lib/app-libs/extension/sensor/sensor.h```, the API set is listed as below:
 ``` C
 sensor_t sensor_open(const char* name, int index,
                                      void(*on_sensor_event)(sensor_t, attr_container_t *, void *),